aszychlinski/bingo/README.md

 ## Feedback?

+What I would find particularly valuable is feedback about the quality of *comments* which I have included in my code.
+I am still really new to this so I don't have a good feel for it.
+Are there too many code comments?
+Too few?
+Are they too detailed / not detailed enough?
+I did have a particular audience in mind when writing those comments - the kind of person who knows programming but has never seen Python before.
+That is why I do things like explaining what `random.shuffle` is.

-If you have any comments, feedback or bug reports, feel free to share them.
+If you have any other feedback, comments or bug reports, feel free to share them.
 As of right now I consider this project complete, but you never know.
 That being said...